ommu/meks-smart-social-widget/readme.txt

 4. Widget in action - example 3

 == Changelog ==

+= 1.2.1 =
+* Improved: Compatibility with themes not developed on common WordPress coding standards

 = 1.2.0 =
 * Added new icons : Xing, Vine, 500px, Spotify, Twitter(updated)